Preparing for ActionScript or Flex Application Development

 To prepare for ActionScript or Flex application development:

 - Make sure that the Flash/Flex Support plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 - Download and install a Flex or AIR SDK on your computer.
 IntelliJ IDEA provides integration with Apache Flex, Adobe Flex, Adobe AIR and Adobe Gaming SDKs.